 Intra-abdominal desmoid tumors.
 These tumors form in the mesentery, which is the tissue that provides blood vessels and padding to the intestines in the abdomen.
 They often cause no symptoms unless they compress internal organs or can be felt as a mass.

 Extra-abdominal desmoid tumors.
 These tumors form in areas of the body other than the abdomen or abdominal wall.
 They typically are found in the shoulder, upper arms, chest wall, and upper legs.
 Sometimes they can be found in the head or neck.
-Rarely, they can be found in the urological system, such as in the bladder or scrotum.
+Rarely, they can be found in the urologic system, such as in the bladder or scrotum.

 The pathologist will look under the microscope to see the size and shape (called morphology) of the tumor cells and do special stains (called immunohistochemistry) to confirm or revise the diagnosis of desmoid tumor.
 Sometimes they need more information and additional genetic tests are performed.
-If a desmoid tumor is diagnosed, it is important that you are cared for by a health care team that specializes in sarcomas.
+If a desmoid tumor is diagnosed, it is important that you are cared for by a health care team that specializes in sarcoma.

 Looking for More of an Introduction?